o3de/o3de.org/content/docs/tools-ui/uidev-browse-edit-component.md

    \(Optional\) The **browse edit** input box has an attached button\.
 The default button uses a folder icon, but you can specify a different icon\.
 To specify what happens when users press the button, connect to the `BrowseEdit::attachedButtonTriggered` signal\.
 **Note**
-When using a custom icon not provided by Lumberyard, the icon should be a multiple of 16 x 16 and should only be in SVG format\.
+When using a custom icon not provided by O3DE, the icon should be a multiple of 16 x 16 and should only be in SVG format\.

 1.  **Tooltip**